 For the hollandaise sauce

-1 tablespoon freshly squeezed lemon juice or more, if needed
+- 1 tablespoon fresh lemon juice, or more if needed

-6 to 8 ounces very soft unsalted butter
+- 12 to 16 tablespoons very soft unsalted butter

-2 tablespoons distilled white vinegar per 2 quarts water
+- 2 tablespoons distilled white vinegar, per 2 quarts (1.9 l) water

-4 slices of brioche or home-style white bread, cut into 4-inch (10-cm) rounds, or 2 split and toasted English muffins
+- 4 slices of brioche or home-style white bread, cut into 4-inch (10-cm) rounds, or 2 split and toasted English muffins

 Make the hollandaise sauce

-1. Whisk the yolks, water, and lemon juice in a saucepan that’s off the heat for a few moments, until thick and pale (this prepares them for what is to come).
+- Whisk the yolks, water, and lemon juice in a saucepan that’s off the heat for a few moments, until the mixture is thick and pale.
+(This prepares them for what is to come.)

-2. Set the pan over moderately low heat and continue to whisk at reasonable speed, reaching all over the bottom and insides of the pan, where the eggs tend to overcook.
+- Place the pan over moderately low heat and continue to whisk at a reasonable speed, reaching all over the bottom and insides of the pan where the eggs tend to overcook.
 To moderate the heat, frequently move the pan off the burner for a few seconds, and then back on.
 (If, by chance, the eggs seem to be cooking too fast, set the pan in the bowl of cold water to cool the bottom, then continue.)
-As they cook, the eggs will become frothy and increase in volume, and then thicken.
-When you can see the pan bottom through the streaks of the whisk and the eggs are thick and smooth, remove from the heat.
+As they cook, the eggs will become frothy and increase in volume and then thicken.
+When you can see the pan bottom through the streaks of the whisk and the eggs are thick and smooth, remove the pan from the heat.

-3. By spoonfuls, add the soft butter, whisking constantly to incorporate each addition.
+- Add the soft butter in spoonfuls, whisking constantly to incorporate each addition before adding more.
 As the emulsion forms, you may add the butter in slightly larger amounts, always whisking until fully absorbed.
-Continue incorporating butter until the sauce has thickened to the consistency you want.
+Continue incorporating butter until the sauce has thickened to the consistency that you want.

-4. Season lightly with salt and a dash of cayenne pepper, whisking in well.
+- Season the hollandaise sauce lightly with salt and a dash of cayenne pepper, whisking it well.
 Taste and adjust the seasoning, adding droplets of lemon juice if needed.
 Serve lukewarm.

 Poach the eggs

-1. Fill the pan with water to a depth of 2 inches or so, add the vinegar, and bring to a slow boil.
+- Fill the pan with of 2 to 3 inches of warm water, add the vinegar, and bring to a slow boil.

-3. To test for doneness, lift 1 egg from the water with the slotted spoon and press both white and yolk.
+- To test for doneness, lift 1 egg from the water with the slotted spoon and gently press both white and yolk.
 The whites should feel fully set but not too firm, and the yolks very soft.
-Poach longer for firmer eggs.
+If you prefer firmer eggs, poach the eggs longer.

-4. When set the way you like them, remove the eggs from the saucepan with the slotted spoon or strainer and immerse them in a bowl of warm tap water to wash off the vinegar.
-Set the spoon on a clean towel (or folded paper towels) for a moment to remove excess water, and serve eggs immediately.
+- When the eggs are set the way you like them, remove the eggs from the saucepan with the slotted spoon or strainer and immerse them in a bowl of warm tap water to wash off the vinegar.
+Set the spoon on a clean towel (or folded paper towels) for a moment to remove excess water.
+Immediately assemble the eggs Benedict.

-1. Just before serving, toast the bread circles or muffins lightly, butter both sides, and warm the ham and the optional truffle slices in a frying pan with a tablespoon of butter.
+- Just before serving, toast the bread circles or muffins lightly, butter both sides, and warm the ham or prosciutto in a frying pan with a tablespoon butter.

-2. Center a toast round on each warm serving plate.
+- Center the toast rounds on each warm serving plate.
 Drape a slice (or 2) of ham, prosciutto, or bacon over the toast and top it with a poached egg.
-Spoon hollandaise sauce generously over each egg and top with an optional warm truffle slice.
-Serve immediately
+Spoon some hollandaise sauce generously over each egg and top with a few grinds of black pepper.
+Serve immediately.